satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 reviewers to simply read a submitted article.
 However, code reviewers must not only be able to read the code, they must also see the output of running the code.
 To do this they require access to relevant data or to automated testing results.
-Code review systems store the complete history of the code through software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com).
+Code review systems are not meant to store data, but complement such information by storing the complete history of the code through software version control systems such as Git (git-scm.com) and Mercurial (mercurial.selenic.com).
 In addition to providing access to this history, these systems also provide other pertinent details such as problems, their status (whether fixed or not),